Visit an important archaeological site and enjoy the Tanamá River.

 Caguana Indigenous Ceremonial Park

-Studies estimate that the place was built more than 800 years ago by the Taínos, Puerto Rico's native ethnic group.
-The historic site features a small museum with Taíno artifacts and additional information, a gift shop, more than 20 large, well-preserved petroglyphs, and 10 plazas — known as bateyes — that were used for ceremonial purposes or to play games during about 300 years until the Spanish arrived.
+Studies estimate that this site was built more than 800 years ago by the Taínos, Puerto Rico's native ethnic group.
+Today, Centro Ceremonial Indígena de Cagüana (Caguana Indigenous Ceremonial Park) features a small museum with Taíno artifacts, a gift shop, more than 20 large, well-preserved petroglyphs, and 10 plazas — known as bateyes — that were used for ceremonial purposes or to play games around 300 years before the Spanish arrived.

 Finca Horizonte

 The Horizonte farm is a slice of paradise owned by the popular Puerto Rican singer and composer Draco Rosa.
 You can book a tour to go horseback riding through the 100-acre farm and taste the amazing organic coffee grown on the property.
 The horseback riding trip can be catered to different experience levels, so you can ride at your own pace and enjoy the experience.
-At Finca Horizonte you can learn about local fauna and flora, sample local coffee, and get to know more about the lifestyle of the Puerto Rican jíbaros.
+At Finca Horizonte you can learn about local flora and fauna, sample local coffee, and get to know more about the lifestyle of the Puerto Rican jíbaros (farmers).

 Coffee beans on a tree at Cafe Gran Batey in Utuado.